The Ultimate 3-Day Banff Itinerary (With Map & Photos!)

 Castle Mountain

-Keep your eyes peeled for wildlife- you might spot elk, deer, bears, wolves, coyotes, moose, and more.
+Keep your eyes peeled for wildlife- you might spot elk, deer, black bears, grizzlies, wolves, coyotes, moose, and more.
 (We saw a black bear on our drive!)

 You’ll also find plenty of hiking trails, picnic areas, historic sites, and attractions to explore.
 Some of the highlights include Johnston Canyon, Castle Mountain, Baker Creek, and Morant’s Curve.